JoaquinHartwig/-Learning-Journal/CSharp/Daily-Logs.md

 Aunque el avance fue pequeño, pude seguir en contacto con el lenguaje, trabajar sobre un proyecto que me resulta interesante y mantener vivo el hábito de programar.
 Considero que esta continuidad será clave para seguir creciendo en C# mientras continúo avanzando con las materias de la universidad.

+### C# Daily Log - 13/06/2026

+Today I dedicated my free time to C# development and continued working on my Tic-Tac-Toe project.

+One interesting discovery was realizing that the tutorial I was following was actually built using WPF, while I had implemented the project as a console application.
+At first I thought this meant I had taken the wrong approach, but after reflecting on it, I realized that the most important part was understanding and implementing the game logic myself.

+During this session I worked on and reinforced several concepts:

+* Object-Oriented Programming (OOP)
+* Classes and objects
+* Properties
+* Enums
+* Events and delegates
+* Two-dimensional arrays
+* Turn management
+* Win and draw detection logic
+* Game state management
+* Method analysis and code comprehension

+I spent a significant amount of time reading and understanding the code rather than simply copying it.
+My goal was to understand why each piece exists and how the different classes communicate with one another.

+By the end of the session, I managed to get a playable console version of Tic-Tac-Toe running.
+While there are still improvements to make, the project now has a solid foundation and serves as a practical example of several important C# concepts.

+Future improvements include input validation, AI opponents, code refactoring, and eventually rebuilding the project using WPF to learn graphical user interface development.

+Today's session reinforced something important: understanding the logic behind the code is far more valuable than simply finishing a project as quickly as possible.